SIP Plan Calculator

 For a 5-year investment horizon, most salaried professionals in India, especially those like Anita in Pune earning ₹1.2 lakh a month and planning for her child's international schooling, typically lean towards equity-oriented mutual funds.
 Why?
 Because equities, over a medium-to-long term, have the potential to beat inflation and provide significant capital appreciation.
 Debt funds, while safer, usually can't keep up with bigger goals.

 When you hear "top funds," remember that the list keeps changing.
 A fund that performed brilliantly last year might just be average this year.
 That's why simply looking at a fund's 1-year return is a rookie mistake.
 For your 5-year goal, you absolutely need to look at its 3-year and 5-year Compound Annual Growth Rate (CAGR).
-But even then, past performance is not indicative of future results.
-It's a compass, not a GPS.
+But even then, not financial advice or a recommendation to buy or sell any specific mutual fund scheme), let's talk about *how* you can compare funds yourself.
+This is what I've seen work for busy professionals like you:

 1. Consistency Over Bursts: Look for funds that have delivered consistent returns across various market cycles over 3-5 years, rather than a fund that just had one phenomenal year.